imagineLife/big-site/content/k8s/in-depth/volumes-and-claims.md

   - see some docs [here](https://kubernetes.io/docs/concepts/storage/#types-of-volumes)
 - know that the vol type used to mount a dir on the node of the pod is
   - `hostPath`
+- be able to
+  - bind volumes to pods
+  - bind persistentVolumeClaims to pods
+  - create persistentVolumes
+  - create persistentVolumeClaims
+  - bind pvcs to pvs